TylerPohn/collab-canvas/docs/PRD.md

 - **Canvas FPS:** ✅ Optimized rendering with Konva.js and React Query caching.
 - **Sync Speed:**
   - ✅ Object changes: Debounced to 100ms for smooth interaction
-  - ✅ Cursor positions: Throttled to 50ms for real-time feel
+  - ✅ Cursor positions: Throttled to 25ms via RTDB for real-time feel

 - **Load:** ⚠️ Theoretical capacity for 500+ objects and 5+ users (not load tested).
 - **Optimizations Implemented:**